Five tools.

 Every tool the trade asks for.

 The founder built each drawer because he needed it.
 He shipped it to himself and to every operator wearing the Master badge — same day.
-Eight drawers and one that no one else has.
+Eight drawers, the scanner no one else has, and the line that answers when you can't.

 Because the bid I lost on the dormer was the one that proved the old tools were lying to me.